- Home

 Grade 6-8

 View on concept mapA histogram is a bar chart of a frequency distribution where bars represent count or density of data within consecutive equal-width intervals (bins).
-Visualizes how data is distributed—essential first step in analysis.
+Histograms are the primary tool for visualizing the shape of a single quantitative variable โ they reveal whether data is symmetric, skewed, bimodal, or uniform, guiding every subsequent analysis choice.

 Definition